bricknpc/eloquent-ui/readme.md

 When adding new components, please keep in mind the following guidelines:

 - Always define every variable in either the `@props` directive or the `@aware` directive.
-This way you can quickly see which variables a component expects, and you don't need to right a lot of `ìf` statements checking if a variable is set or exists.
+This way you can quickly see which variables a component expects, and you don't need to write a lot of `ìf` statements checking if a variable is set or exists.
 - You can use some PHP in an anonymous component, but when it starts getting complex, please create an actual class-based component so it is easier to test.
 - The goal of a component is always to write as little boilerplate code as possible while still allowing for maximum customisation.
 This can be a bit contradictory, but it is important to keep in mind that the goal is to make it as easy as possible to use the components in any project.